susbo/trans-bsseq/README.md

 Go to the `demo` directory using `cd demo`.
 The example data is already located in the `demo/data` directory and contains two biological replicates with two technical replicates each: `Diff.[12].[78].fq.gz`.
 Only reads that mapped to chr1:1-3,000,000 are included in the example fastq files.
 A copy of the template files is also available in the `demo/templates` folder.

 Edit the `pipeline.sh` script to set the environmental variables (see the section on setting the environmental variables below) and then run `pipeline.sh`.
 If all the required software is available, the example data should be analyzed in about 20 minutes using 24 cores at 2.3 GHz.

+The the output will be written to `demo/out`.
+Identified methylation sites we be found in `demo/out/bismark-pool/Diff` and `demo/out/bismark/Diff.[12]`.
+See `demo/out.expected` for expected output.

 ## Running the analysis
 The analysis assumes that you are running the analysis from the `$pwd` directory.
 Your scripts will be written to the `$scripts` directory and your output will be saved to the `$out` directory.